Dr. Harold Morrison

 Bordentown

-This morning as I was trying
+This morning as I was

-come here today to participate in an act of audacity.
+would come here today to participate in an act of audacity.
 Audacity, because it is audacious in the

-extreme for me, Eugene Guazzo, M.D., sometime country doctor, one time student
+extreme for me, Eugene Guazzo, M.D., sometime country

-at Bordentown, to have the temerity to say a few words about the life of Harold
+doctor, one time student at Bordentown, to have the temerity to say a few words

 I am reminded of a chapel